Why is my Amazon OpenSearch Service domain upgrade taking so long?

 The following _snapshot request retrieves all currently running snapshots with detailed status information:

-For more information about the snapshot APIs, see Monitor snapshot and restore progress on the Elasticsearch website.
+For more information about the snapshot APIs, see Monitor snapshot progress on the Elasticsearch website.

 To retrieve all currently running snapshots in your cluster, use the current parameter: